atefhares/Udacity_DevOps_Nanodegree_Capstone_Project/README.md

   - **DEPLOY**: Building the infrastructure and Kubernetes cluster using AWS cloudformation and deploy the Pyhthon app

 ## Getting starting:
-- Install jenkins, git, python3 + pip3, docker, ansible
+- Install jenkins, git, python3 + pip3, docker
 - Configure jenkins to create a pipeline using the provided `JenkinsFile` + configure needed credentials [DockerHub, AWS]
 - Run the pipeline!